GSA/idmanagement.gov/_playbooks/playbook-signword.md

 This guide will outline the benefits of digital signatures and will walk you through the various options and the specific steps for digitally signing a document in Microsoft Word using a PIV credential, delegated digital signature certificate, or another PKI-based digital signature certificate.

-{% include alert-info.html heading="Signatory Authorities and PKI Digital Signature" content="See the [Delegated Digital Signature Playbook](https://www.idmanagement.gov/playbooks/dds/) for guidance on how to implement a capability for delegating the authority of a senior official to sign OFR documents and obtain associated PKI hardware credentials." %}
+{% include alert-info.html heading="Signatory Authorities and PKI Certificates" content="See the [Delegated Digital Signature Playbook](https://www.idmanagement.gov/playbooks/dds/) for guidance on how to implement a capability for delegating the authority of a senior official to sign OFR documents and obtain associated PKI hardware credentials." %}

 The Office of the Federal Register (OFR) requires that document submissions be digitally signed (using the invisible signature capability) and submitted in Word (.docx) format.
 Instructions regarding individual signatures can be used for documents and proposed rules being submitted by one agency; however, multiple signatures may be needed for multi-agency submissions to OFR.